EerikSaksi/stat_buff/timelog.md

 - In the process of testing my iOS build I noticed that Google auth was a broken.
 I had to add both client ID's for it to work.
 As I was testing with Android and iOS I realized that each query was generating new tokens, which easily went above my quota.
 I just made a janky solution where whenever a token is generated I store the date and check if it's about 50 minutes since then.
 I'm frustrated with this library: It doesn't provide automatically reauthenticate the cached user, or provide token expiries to let me do it myself.

+# 27 Jan (1 hour)

+- "Dear Eerik,

+Thanks for contacting us.

+For one or more reasons, your enrollment in the Apple Developer Program could not be completed.
+We are unable to continue with your enrollment at this time.

+You can still take advantage of great content using your Apple ID in Xcode to develop and test apps on your own device.
+Learn more about Xcode development.

+Thank you for your co-operation and understanding.

+Your case number is 101308838463.

+Kind regards,

+Kane
+Apple Inc."